Nevvyboi/MalariaCellDetection/README.md

 python run.py --quick
 ```

 This runs 3 epochs on a small subset (~2 minutes).
-Use this to verify your setup works before full training.

 ### Full Training